 The young man did not answer at first; then he said, slowly:

 ‘I have promised, and therefore I must perform.
 But will you swear never to part from it, and to keep it safely about you always?
-More I cannot tell you, but I beg you earnestly to take heed to this.’
+More I cannot tell you, but I beg you earnestly to listen to this.’

 ‘After all I needn’t give it to the ogre,’ thought she as she dropped off to sleep.

-‘Bring him hither at once!’ cried she, springing up from her cushions, and forgetting all her resolves of the previous night.
+‘Bring him forth at once!’ cried she, springing up from her cushions, and forgetting all her resolves of the previous night.
 In another moment she was bending with rapture over the glittering gems.

 ‘Have you got it?’ asked the ogre in a whisper, for the princess’s ladies were standing as near as they dared to catch a glimpse of the beautiful jewels.